 Nothing tastes better than roasted vegetables until I add them to a cold pasta salad.
 I love roasted vegetables, and I love pasta even more.
-But when its hot outside and the temperature is over 100 degrees, roasted pasta salad is just what summer ordered.
-So, let’s turn roasted vegetables into a cold, savory, roasted vegetable pasta salad with a creamy oil-free balsamic dressing.
+But when it's hot outside and the temperature is over 100 degrees, roasted pasta salad is just what summer ordered.
+So, let's turn roasted vegetables into a cold, savory, roasted vegetable pasta salad with a creamy oil-free balsamic dressing.

-When I went to the farmer’s market this week, I struggled to not buy everything in sight.
+When I went to the farmer's market this week, I struggled not to buy everything in sight.
 Summertime vegetables are just too tempting, and everything looked so fresh and vibrant that I started changing my menu plan as I walked the aisles.
 Sometimes, even though I make a list, I change it up based on what produce is available.
 Today was one of those days.

 Once I saw the Brussel sprouts, mushrooms, thin asparagus (my favorite), cauliflower, carrots, onions, and broccoli, I decided to make roasted vegetable pasta salad.